Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     _Changed in v1.2.0: Now `gmx_MMPBSA` shows the command-line used to build AMBER topologies when `debug_printlevel = 1` or higher_

+    _Deprecate in v1.5.0: Since we improved logging, this variable is not needed_

 `exp_ki` (Default = 0.0)
 :   Specify the experimental Ki in nM for correlations analysis.
 If not defined or exp_ki = 0 then this system will be